Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 - The learner should demonstrate that the email sends only once, with the correct arguments.
 - The learner should demonstrate an understanding of mocks and spies.
 Please see {{% contentlink path="topics/unit-testing-mocks-and-spies" %}} .
 - Sending emails to multiple recipients is not a requirement, but if the code is structured well enough, then doing so should be easy.
 The unit test should demonstrate that the code in not restricted to sending just one email.
+- Make sure that the code is re-usable